 - Provide a place for classes to meet.

 - Select local teachers and support them if necessary.

 - Recruit and register students.

 - Pay for the cost of printed courses.

 - Schedule and conduct classes.

+- Maintain records of student attendance and assignments.

 Chapter 8 gives more details about the relationship between a mission organization/national ministry and a local institute.